ALL PROJECTS will be assessed and given a firm quote BEFORE any work begins.

 PRINT BOOK DESIGN

 No templates used.
-We don't just toss your MS through a program, we go page by page with loving attention using our fifty years plus of experience.
-(Think, cabinetmaker versus "kit".)
+We don't just toss your MS through a program, we go page by page with loving attention using our fifty years plus of experience and with professional design apps (Serif: Affinity Photo, Designer, Publisher).
+Think, cabinetmaker versus "kit".

-Page count includes blank backs, but author page with photo treated as regular page ($2.25).
+Page count includes blank backs, but author page with photo is treated as a regular page ($3.50).

-If Crowe Creations has done the edit (see below), print design fee is $1.00/regular page; but still $4.50/page with graphics/photos.
-(All graphics and photos must be individually massaged, not only for clarity, but for size and resolution.)
+If Crowe Creations has done the edit (see below), print design fee is $1.25/regular page; but still $4.75/page with graphics/photos.
+(We must individually massage all photos and graphics, not only for clarity, but for size and resolution.)

 DIGITAL BOOK DESIGN (ePUB)